pmeier/light-the-torch/README.md

 resolve in the case of multiple packages) the PyTorch distributions, install them in a first step and only install the actual package (and all other dependencies) afterwards.

+2. The most prominent public conda channel is conda-forge.

 If just want to use `pip install` like you always did before without worrying about any of the stuff above, `light-the-torch` was made for you.

+---

 ## How do I install it?